renvrant/enlighten/readme.md

 #### Creating a Moderator to use

 If you don't have a moderator created for yourself yet, you'll need to do so from the console. (there is no way to 'sign up' as a mod from the app... another moderator must make an account for you.)
+To start shell, run `python` (or  `env/bin/python` if you have trouble running in virtual env)

 ```python
 # Import the moderator model and the database object